Junecran/MA1805-portfolio/02_Movement/README.md

 ## Study Notes
-*This section is my study notes.
+This section is my study notes.
 I added explanations to the code to help me remember how and why it works.
-I wanted to keep my notes attached to the project without making a mess of the code.
-Please ignore this section…. unless it will help getting a better grade.*
+Please ignore this section…. unless it will help getting a better grade.
-The code Will **not** be finished/ able to copy.

 ### Coordinates to Lines